 By deliberately allowing yourself to miss your routine, you demonstrate agency which is critical to building willpower.

-Willpower is an ability we all possess.
-So, the key is to start small.
+The key to developing your willpower is to start small.
 As a beginner, start with a lightweight in the gym, then walk their way upward, begin by engaging in activities that require minimal conscious effort, and challenge yourself gradually.